Palmqvist91/jira-cli-assistant/README.md

 To run Jira CLI Assistant, you need to configure the following environment variables using the `jira config` command.

-The required inputs is:
+The required inputs are:
-Enter your JIRA URL (e.g., https://yourcompany.atlassian.net)
+- Enter your JIRA URL (e.g., https://yourcompany.atlassian.net)
-Enter your JIRA email
+- Enter your JIRA email
-Enter your JIRA API token
+- Enter your JIRA API token

 ### Getting a JIRA API Token